EvelynGriffith/sorting-algorithms/writing/reflection.md

 ### Overall, what is the fastest sorting algorithm based on your empirical results?

-I think the fastest function is the Quick-sort function
+I think the fastest function is the Quick-sort function.
+Not only was this notable through the doubling experiment which could be done in my analytical analysis, but it was also apparent when working through my experimental analysis because the times were able to speak for themselves.

 ### How do the empirical results suggest that you don't yet know the entire story about the performance of sorting algorithms?